 History: Founded as the Preston Institution for the Diffusion of Knowledge in 1828, it was transformed into the Harris Institute in 1882, the Harris College in 1956, Preston Polytechnic in 1973, Lancashire Polytechnic in 1984, and at long last, a fully-fledged university in 1992.

 Address: Main campus in Preston, slap-bang in the middle of Lancashire.
-There are further campuses at Westlakes in West Cumbria, Llangollen in North Wales, and the newest university campus at Burnley opened in September 2009.
+There are further campuses at Westlakes in West Cumbria and Burnley.

 UCAS code: C30